SoK/Administer the SoK

 - Update the timeline with something like:

-T0: announcement date of SoK T1 = T0 + 1 month mentor/student applications deadline T2 = T1 + 1 week: announce the projects T3 = T2 + 2 days: start of work T4 = T3 + 3 months; end of work T5 = T4 + 3 days: results announcements T6 = T5 + 1 month: certificates issued + shipping of the swag/merchandise
+T0: announcement date of SoK T1 = T0 + 1 month mentor/contributor applications deadline T2 = T1 + 1 week: announce the projects T3 = T2 + 2 days: start of work T4 = T3 + 3 months; end of work T5 = T4 + 3 days: results announcements T6 = T5 + 1 month: certificates issued + shipping of the swag/merchandise

 Gathering of the ideas